 3.2 km / 1 hour

-This Tarn Hows low-level walk offers family fun in the heart of the Lake District.
-It's just a short distance from Coniston, where the famous Old Man of Coniston stands, so if you're in the area, pop by to enjoy the walk.
-The circuit around the tarn starts and ends at a National Trust car park, and it's sure to bring you closer to nature.
-It's home to rare flora and fauna, and some adorable Belted Galloway cattle graze peacefully near the well-maintained paths.
+This Tarn Hows low-level walk offers easy exercise in the heart of the Lake District.
+It's just a short distance from Coniston Water, site of the famous Old Man of Coniston.
+The circuit around the tarn starts and ends at a National Trust car park, and is one of the best Lake District walks for families - the paths are well-maintained and there's plenty along the route for kids to look at, including fluffy Belted Galloway cows.

-An immersive adventure in the Lake District, you'll love the stunning scenery of the surrounding mountains without having to climb them.
-At just 2 miles long, the circuit around Tarn Hows should only take around an hour, but with so many opportunities for little ones to explore and play, it might take you a little longer!
+At just 2 miles long, the circuit around Tarn Hows should only take around an hour, but with so many opportunities for little ones to explore and play, it might take you a little longer.

 If you're planning on walking this route, check out our full Tarn Hows walk guide for more information.